 As we all know that throughout the pregnancy several changes occur.
 Also, in the previous blog we had already described the changes that occur in the body of a woman.
-There you will find the detailed changes from week 1 to week 30
+There you will find the detailed changes from week.

 Week 31 – 35

 This is the time when you had already entered your 8 months of pregnancy.
 Your uterus has become such a big that it almost fills up your abdomen.
 Your baby starts adding up some more fat for its growth.
 You as a to-be mother must have gained almost 21-27 pounds of weight.
 During this time, you have to start visiting the doctor for every two weeks.
 You might continue to have leg cramps and backaches.
 Your breasts may start secreting a yellowish fluid known as colostrum.
 Your uterus starts contractions and practice for labour.
 Your expanded pelvis might cause some pain at the back.
 Your uterus pushes the lower ribs which leads to the inflammation of the rib cage.
 You will feel that your baby had started kicking very frequently.